The Sociology Track is an ideal course of study for students interested in:

 Sociology is a track within the Social Science Major.
 Courses in the Sociology Track fall into four areas of study:

-- Sociology is the study of what people do, think, and feel within formal and informal groups, organizations, institutions, and communities.
+- Foundational concepts in Sociology, the study of what people do, think, and feel within formal and informal groups, organizations, institutions, and communities.

-- Sociological topics like social movements, the body, deviance, power, food, and homelessness.
+- Sociological topics like social movements, the body, deviance, power, animals, food, and homelessness.

 - Social institutions like the family, religion, education, government, and business.